Legal vs Illegal Drone Operators — What Clients Must Know

 -

-Insurance & Compliance: Only ROC-certified operators can carry legal drone liability insurance.
+Insurance & Compliance: Only ROC-certified operators can carry legal drone liability insurance. - So Cover your Brand/Name and ask for all these docs.

 Red Flags for Clients